rothsandro/eleventy-notes/Templating/Queries.md

       "^/Demo/": ""
 ```

-If `tree` is enabled, it will transform each item in the collection into a tree node.
-The tree node has the following properties:
+If `tree` is enabled, it transforms each item into a tree node:

 ```js
 [